anakic/querystorm-docs/docs/Querying/Overview.md

 ![Querying with C#](../Images/cs_querying.gif)

-Types that represent table rows are dynamically generated, allowing for strongly typed access to the data.
-Any changes you make to your workbook tables (e.g. adding a new column or a new table) are immediately reflected in your C# scripts.
+Types that represent table rows are dynamically generated, allowing for strongly-typed access to the data.
+Any changes you make to your workbook tables (e.g. adding a new column or a table) are immediately reflected in your C# scripts.

 Read more about QueryStorm's C# scripting support [here](../CSharp).